MelSumner/why-ember/README.md

 # why-ember

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This website provides some reasons why you might want to chose the Ember JS framework for your next project.

 ## Prerequisites